-The rapid advance in artificial intelligence (AI) has opened up new possibilities of using AI to tackle the most challenging societal problems today and make a meaningful impact.
-This course brings together a set of advanced AI methods that allow us to address societal challenges and promote social good.
-In particular, this course will introduce the following AI methods from the standpoint of being an effective user:
+The rapid advance in artificial intelligence (AI) has opened up new possibilities of using AI to tackle the most challenging societal problems today.
+This course brings together a set of advanced AI methods that allow us to address such challenges and promote social good:

 1) Machine Learning: supervised learning, deep learning